 Tokens require 1 sheet of cardstock or paper.

-Once printed and cut, place all of the Mat pieces face up so that you can see the entire Mat.
+Assembling the Mat: once printed and cut, place all of the Mat pieces face up so that you can see the entire Mat.
 Then take the furthest left and right corners and swap them (keeping them face up), repeat this process with the two tiles that are just inside from those two parts.
 Do this all the way down the mat until all parts have been swapped except the center parts.
 Then flip over the parts exactly where they are so they face downwards.
 Now tape the parts together.

-Use card sleeves to colour code each deck and keep a uniform look which will help to hide the card details when face down.
+For the Cards: use card sleeves to colour code each deck and keep a uniform look which will help to hide the card details when face down.

-To keep the mystery alive when drawing Tiles, you can place the rulebook on top and just slide out the top Tile from underneath it, it's not perfect, but works pretty good.
+Concealing the Tiles: to keep the mystery alive when drawing Tiles, you can place the rulebook on top and just slide out the top Tile from underneath it, it's not perfect, but works pretty good.
 You can also put the Tiles in a box high enough and reach in to the top to grab them.